Payment-Components/demo-iso20022/README.md

 - #### Auto Replies
     The library supports the creation of reply message.
 For example, for a `pacs.008` message, you can create a `pacs.004` message.
-    The correspondent class belong to `gr.datamation.replies` package and extendσ the `CoreMessageAutoReplies` abstract Class.
+    The correspondent class belongs to `gr.datamation.replies` package and extends the `CoreMessageAutoReplies` abstract Class.
     This class contains the `abstract <R extends CoreMessage> R autoReply(R replyMessage, List<MsgReplyInfo> msgReplyInfo)` method.
     `MsgReplyInfo` contains information for the reply and is a list because some reply messages may contain many transactions.
     For example, for a `pacs.008.001.10`, the class for replies should be `FIToFICustomerCreditTransferAutoReplies` that extends `CoreMessageAutoReplies`.
-    We initiate these class with the source message.
+    We initiate this class with the source message.
     For a `pacs.008.001.10`, the initialization should be:
     ```java
     FIToFICustomerCreditTransfer10 pacs008 = new FIToFICustomerCreditTransfer10();